soccershoe/JustAnotherAdmin/_posts/2019-10-28-WEFLogging.md

 **Configure your Auditing GPO**

 Client Auditing is configured via a GPO.
-I've created a new one specific to Auditing in my environment.
+I've created a GPO specific to Auditing for clients in my environment.
 Do what's appropriate for yours.
-Update the GPO as necessary to increase what is being audited.
-You can find examples in the links below for what to audit.
-I've included in my files a copy of my auditing settings.
+Update the GPO as necessary to increase what is being audited by default from Microsoft.

+You can find examples in the links below for what to audit and how best to configure your settings.
+I've included in my files here a copy of my auditing settings.
 Clients pick which WEF server to grab their configuration from via settings defined in the GPO.
-Clients pick depending on what Active Directory defined site they are in, or by IP address for sites that may be larger than what one WEF server should handle.
+GPO's are pretty flexible if you use Group Policy Preferences (GPP) and use things like AD Site or IP address range if you suspect your environment is larger than what one WEF server could handle.

 For redundancy, I've created the GPO such that clients will send their events to two different WEC servers at the same time.